-Knowing that not wasting food is one of the best ways to save money (it’s one of the first things I recommend in my free course 5 Days to a Fresh Start!), I’m always looking for ways to re-use leftovers.
+Knowing that not wasting food is one of the best ways to save money, I’m always looking for ways to re-use leftovers.

 My family loves oatmeal, and it’s one of the few grains that sits well in our bellies (in moderation) after completing the Whole30.
 My famous cinnamon blender waffles are always a hit, but my kids also enjoy Instant Pot oatmeal a few days during the week.